 If this is not the case, update your on-hand balance by calling your service department to report how many toners you have available.

 Doing this periodically will help the auto-shipment service be as accurate as possible.

 The auto-shipment service only includes toner.
-When calling to order other supplies, such as drums or waste containers, feel free to call our office, as we are always here to assist you.
+For other supplies, such as drums or waste containers, feel free to call our office, as we are always here to assist you.